-First we use \textit{Sample~1} and \textit{Sample~2} to manipulate different numbers of features (guided by Algorithm~\ref{alg:adv_greedy}) and compare their prediction values.
-We consider a sample malicious when its prediction value is larger than 0.5 (benign otherwise).
-Initially, the prediction values of \textit{Sample~1} and \textit{Sample~2} are 0.99975447 and 0.9997253, and the raw scores given by LGBM are 8.31183171 and 8.19956212.
-After manipulating 75 selected features, the prediction value of \textit{Sample~1} turns to 0.28416445 (\ie benign) with a raw score of -0.92389732 .
-In contrast, the prediction value of \textit{Sample~2} remains positive (\ie malicious) at 0.91948969 with raw score 2.43543351.

-We further generate SHAP values of the original and adversarial samples (with $N$ = 75 features selected) of \textit{Sample~1} and \textit{Sample~2} to analyze the impact of the manipulated features.
-The results are shown in Figure~\ref{fig:shap_bar}.
-The subfigures labeled (A) and (B) indicate the original and adversarial samples of \textit{Sample~1}, respectively.
-Further, (C) and (D) show results for for \textit{Sample~2}.
-The x-axis indicates the prediction value; the y-axis is the feature ID. $f(x)$ and $f(x_a)$ are raw scores of the original and adversarial samples given by the LGBM detector.
-We use red bars to indicate postive SHAP values, and blue bars to highlight negative SHAP values of each feature ($\phi_j$ in Equation~\ref{equ:shap}).
+The x-axis in Figure~\ref{fig_shap_bar} indicates the prediction value, and the y-axis is the feature ID. $f(x)$ and $f(x_a)$ are raw scores of the original and test cases given by the Drebin-LGBM detector.
+We use red bars to indicate positive SHAP values, and blue bars to highlight negative SHAP values of each feature (\ie $\phi_j$ in Equation~\ref{equ:shap}).